ZhyneAmenodin/ZhyneAmenodin/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Graduate in Information Technology Major in Database systems at Mindanao State University.
 - 💼 &nbsp; Working as an Software Developer at APGIT Solutions inc.
-- ✍️ &nbsp; Pursuing Front-end Development and Games as hobbies.
+- ✍️ &nbsp; Pursuing Full-stack Development and Games as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>